 Winter is here and that means we are all looking for things to do with kids in the Bay Area and that won’t break the bank.
-Don’t worry, there are loads of options of free things to do this weekend from train rides to museums to even a Nike missile site where you can kill some time with the kids and keep the bucks in your wallet.
+Don’t worry, there are loads of free things to do this weekend from train rides to museums to even a Nike missile site where you can kill some time with the kids and keep the bucks in your wallet.
 Check our faves below!

 Walk or bike across the Golden Gate Bridge